teamian27/ESL-Project/README.md

 ![Color Palette](docs/screenshots/color-palette.jpeg)

 I have kept the colour scheme similar across all the pages, as I want to use a colour frame that I used when I created lessons and PowerPoints.
 The background on all text blocks is a light grey as I find this is easier on the eyes, white is sometimes too bright, so I wanted to dull the colour.
-I have used Blue and Yellow for my menu and links, as they are colours I try to use a lot, as a nod to my favourite football team.
+I have used Blue and Yellow for my menu and links, as they are colours I try to use a lot when creating teaching materials, as a nod to my favourite football team.

 ## **Wallpaper and Header**